-When you first get a puppy you spend lots of time playing with it.
+When you first get a puppy, you spend lots of time playing with it.
 You probably buy it some toys and train it not to bark at everything and eat your shoes.
-You house train it and walk it so it gets plenty of exercise.
+You house train it and walk it, so that it gets plenty of exercise.

 SIEMs and user and entity behavior analytic (UEBA) tools require people to run them.
-Unlike other security systems, if someone isn’t looking at the logs periodically things will be missed and the tool will become less effective over time.
-Many recent breaches weren’t discovered by the tools themselves but by an observant security operations center (SOC) analyst who saw something strange in the logs.
+Unlike other security systems, if someone isn’t looking at the logs periodically, then things will be missed, and the tool will become less effective over time.
+This is much like a puppy that you don’t continually monitor, observe, train or teach new tricks.
+In the case of many recent breaches, it wasn’t a tool that detected the anomalies on its own.
+It was an observant security operations center (SOC) analyst who saw something strange in the logs.
 This is only possible if time is spent knowing what “normal” looks like so that the strangeness stands out.
 Our SIEMs are wonderful tools for detecting abnormalities based on the use cases built into them, but threat actors move fast and keeping up can be difficult.

 Grooming the SIEM is also something that seems to fade over time.
-Less time is spent validating the logs to verify that they’re still needed (and filtered out if not); old dashboards or reports consume resources but provide no value; use cases built for an old vendor are still active; and many other areas of the system need love and attention.
+We can observe several telltale signs of a lack of grooming.
+Less time is spent validating the logs to verify that they’re still needed (and filtered out if not).
+Old dashboards or reports consume resources but provide no value.
+Use cases built for an old vendor are still active.
+And many other areas of the system need love and attention.

-Our most mature clients hold frequent sessions with the SMEs whose systems are generating the logs to validate use cases by taking specific actions, ensuring the parsing is correct and nothing has changed, learning of any new security threats against the system and evaluating any other upcoming system changes.
-Examples might include meeting with the Active Directory team to validate that all authentication and group change use cases are still working or adding and removing a user from the domain admins or other privileged group; these activities validate that rules are firing and that everyone understands and practices responding to the events.
-Inviting legal and communication teams to the meetings a few times a year also helps to fully test your response procedures and plans (as well as building the relationship between the teams).
+Our most mature clients hold frequent sessions with the SMEs whose systems are generating the logs to validate use cases by taking specific actions, ensure that parsing is correct and nothing has changed, learn of any new security threats and evaluate any other upcoming system changes.
+Examples might include meeting with the Active Directory team to validate that all authentication and group change use cases are still working or adding and removing a user from the domain admins or other privileged group.
+These activities validate that rules are firing and that everyone understands and practices responding to the events.
+Inviting legal and communication teams to the meetings a few times a year also helps to fully test your response procedures and plans (as well as build cross-team relationships).
 This way, when something bad does happen, people already know each other and understand their roles in the response.

 An area many clients are focusing on now is training the puppy to be a guard dog.
 Integrating or configuring the SIEM platform with an automation tool greatly enhances its effectiveness and lessens the load on the first tier of analysts.
-The tool will need to be well tuned and enrichment sources identified to gain the maximum value out of automation.
+The tool will need to be well tuned, and enrichment sources should also be identified to gain the maximum value out of automation.

-To ensure your SIEM doesn’t become a neglected puppy, build out the process required to keep it functioning well over time, not just during the initial PS deployment.
-If the people and process needed to keep the system running are more than your organization is able to invest in, consider a managed security service provider (MSSP) who can help out.
+To ensure your SIEM doesn’t become a neglected puppy, it is important to build out the process required to keep it functioning well over time, not just during the initial PS deployment.
+If the people and processes needed to keep the system running are more than your organization is able to invest in, consider a managed security service provider (MSSP) who can help out.
 Think of this like hiring a dog walker or taking the pup to a training class.